01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 16 / 92

-16) Which of the following must a security operative adhere to while on duty?
+16) Which of the following is NOT a valid reason for a security operative to make an arrest?

 17 / 92